PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Social Authentication and Player Profile/Twitch Authentication.md

 *9.* In the GameSparks developer portal, click on the *Test Harness* button.
 Within *Authentication* click [TwitchConnectRequest](/API Documentation/Request API/Authentication/TwitchConnectRequest.md).

-*10.* At this point, if you are using the sample application all you need to do is copy the request provided.
-Alternatively, you can need to replace the "accessToken" field with your own token.
+*10.* At this point, if you are using the sample application, all you need to do is copy the request provided.
+Alternatively, you can replace the "accessToken" field with your own token.

 Here is an example of a *TwitchConnectRequest*: